 - One series featured a team made by Amanda Waller equipped with Kryptonite weapons.
 She made the questionable decision to fill it with people who had psychological problems and a personal grudge against Superman.
 They also had a Kryptonite Doomsday as the ultimate anti-Superman weapon.

-- The main protagonists of Ennis' The Boys are a group of CIA affiliated group of Cape Busters.
-Unlike other groups however, they actually have superpowers (albeit mainly super strength to be able to fight on par with the resident "Superheroes").
+- The main protagonists of Ennis' The Boys are a group of CIA-affiliated Cape Busters.
+Unlike other groups however, they actually have superpowers (albeit mainly super strength, to be able to fight on par with the resident "Superheroes").

 - ThugBoy, Empowered's boyfriend, used to belong to a group dedicated to destroying capes, both villains and "heroes".